traject/traject/README.md

   # default source type is binary, traject can't guess
   # you have to tell it.
   provide "marc_source.type", "xml"

-  # settings can be set on command line instead of
-  # config file too.

   # various others...
   provide "solrj_writer.commit_on_close", "true"